x-adi/shapeulator/README.md

 # Running

 - Just download `main.py` and run it (`py main.py`).
 If you want to make it an exe, open powershell and run command `pyinstaller main.py --onefile`

+# Keep in mind

+-  Only accepts integers and decimals
+- Fractions (23/4, 33/5), blank spaces and special characters ( , @#$% etc) and alphabets (a-z, A-Z) are not allowed.
+Entering this will result in crashing of the app.

+Any suggestions are welcome.